TT5H/spoof-d/README.md

 **Coming soon!** Windows support is planned but not yet implemented in this fork.

 Running MAC change commands on Windows will display a "coming soon" message.
-You can still use `spoof list` to view network interfaces.
+You can still use `spoofy list` to view network interfaces.

 The upcoming Windows implementation will use PowerShell for more reliable adapter management.